 These are just Missouri state penalties.
 Federal drug trafficking sentencing guidelines also vary based on the amount of drugs involved, as well as the type of drug.

-Contact A St. Louis Drug Trafficking Attorney Today
+Contact A Drug Trafficking Attorney in St. Louis Today

 Combs Law Group is a reputable St. Louis criminal defense law firm that has helped many people fight criminal charges, including drug trafficking charges.
 They are devoted to getting the best results for their clients and value communication and transparency.
 Contact them today for a free, confidential document review.